-Another incident that comes to mind from around the same age occurred when I took them to a playground with a childhood friend whose son is a little over 2 years younger than they are.
+Another incident that comes to mind from around the same age occurred when I took them to a playground with a childhood friend whose son is a little over 2 years younger than my boys are.

 There was a very large playground there, where we watched our children from far enough back to be able to catch them if any of them got too far away or hurt themselves.

-We experienced some frustrations because some of the other parents (or ‘those Fishers parents’ as we called them at the time) watched their children from such a close distance that if their child ran quickly through the playground, the parents had to either book it to the other side of the playground set or jump up and go through the obstacles themselves.
+We experienced some frustration because some of the other parents watched their children from such a close distance that if their child ran quickly through the playground, the parents had to either book it to the other side of the playground or jump up and go through the obstacles themselves.

-Kind of like a zone defense vs. man to man in basketball.
-We utilized the zone defense, the one to one parents really put in a lot more legwork.
+The differences in our supervisory styles was kind of like a zone defense vs. man to man in basketball.
+We utilized the zone defense, the one-to-one parents really put in a lot more legwork.